julio-lockhart/Bookstore/README.md

 npm start
 ```

 Once you see, Your routes will be running on http://localhost:3000, then it means everything is ready.
-Navigate to that URL to begin using the proejct.
+Navigate to that URL to begin using the project.

 ## Built With/Dependencies